laddu1986/mocha_JS_Yarn_-Selenium/README.md

 The library offers a BDD testing style and fully exploits javascript promises - the resulting tests are simple, clear and expressive.
 Chakram is built on [node.js](https://nodejs.org/), [mocha](http://mochajs.org/), [chai](http://chaijs.com/) and [request](https://github.com/request/request).

-### Reporting
-This is a branch intended to work alongside the main branch with reporting to Testrail.
-To synchronise our cases, we use [wdio-testrail-reporter](https://github.com/oxynade/wdio-testrail-reporter) which comes with a synchroniser script that can be used across Web, API and Orca tests.

-To synchronise, you can use the following command

-`node node_nodules/wdio-testrail-reporter/scripts/generate-cases <path to configuration file> <path to specs folder>`

-Once synchronised, test results will automatically reported to testrail on run

 ### Getting Started

 #### Pre-Req